UnityLabs/barracuda-style-transfer/README.md

 This repo is the companion code for the [Style Transfer blog post](http://linkToDo) and presents how to setup the style transfer in a sample scene.

 # Instructions:
-- Open BarracudaStyleTransfer/SampleScene/SampleScene.unity (tested with Unity 2019.4.1f1, should work with Unity versions from 2018.4 LTS)
+- Open BarracudaStyleTransfer/SampleScene/SampleScene.unity (tested with Unity 2019.4.1f1, 2020.x should also work)
 - Run the scene.
 It can take some time to start due to the loading of the network.
 - The style transfer script is found on the Style Transfer Camera object

+Note: Only **GPU workers** are supported.

 # Controls:
 - Left click to enable/disable style transfer.